mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 for tourists who come to see the planet's stark and beautiful vistas, and hunt its unusual animals.
 The most elusive of these creatures is the dunvic, also known as the 'sandlion'.
-This 100 kilogram four- legged predator resembles a [[Terra|Terran]] lion in form but is more similar to an armadillo in other regards.
+This 100 kilogram four-legged predator resembles a [[Terra|Terran]] lion in form but is more similar to an armadillo in other regards.
 The dunvic is a stealthy animal with a carapace that provides camouflage, making it difficult to find, much